Careers Education, Information, Advice and Guidance

 We will engage with a large number of employers and other organisations in a number of ways to give students real life experiences of the world of work.
 We will inspire students to achieve their maximum potential in order to give them access to opportunities they aspire to both academically and personally in relation to their future.

-Your personal Careers Advisor is Joanne Sorby who is based within the Academy.
+Wingfield Academy's careers lead is Vanessa Gregory and your personal careers advisor is Joanne Sorby .
+Joanne is based within the Academy and can be found in Careers Corner.
 Students can make an individual appointment to see her by either informing their form tutors or Year Team Leader.
 An individual appointment will then be made for them in school.
 They can also access support every lunchtime in the Careers Corner.

 - Raising aspirations for University.
 Access to inspiring individuals and organisations in school and at other establishments.